What is Placentophagy?

 If you are planning a hospital birth:

 Most area hospitals have strict Placenta Release policies, which require them to hold your placenta until you and your baby are discharged.
-At that time they will release it directly to you, and you can make arrangements to drop off, or have it picked-up at home later for an additional fee (Colorado Springs only).
-More specific information will be provided to you about your planned birth location, and their policies, after your registration form has been submitted.
+At that time they will release it directly to you, and you can make arrangements to drop off, or have it picked-up at home later for an additional fee (Colorado Springs limits only).
+You can find more specific information about your planned birth location on the registration form.
+You will receive an email with further instructions, once your form has been submitted.

 "Thank you for the miraculous Placenta Pills you made for me.
 As you know my first birth did not go as planned, and 2 weeks after his birth I was filled with sobbing, joy and confusion.
 I was exhausted and on an emotional roller coaster.